 What is a hotel booking application

-It’s web or mobile software that allows you to make online hotel reservations.
+Those looking to build a hotel booking app know it’s web or mobile software that allows you to make online hotel reservations.
 It owes its increasing popularity to:

 - Convenience – saves you tons of time net surfing, talking to agents, phoning hotels, etc.